EEGMatch: Learning with Incomplete Labels for Semi-Supervised EEG-based Cross-Subject Emotion Recognition: Discussion and Conclusion

 \subsection{The effect of hyperparameter settings}

 The effect of the hyperparameter settings used in the proposed EEGMatch is also examined.
 (1) We change the temperature parameter in the $Sharpen$ function (Eq. \ref{Eq:sharpen}) from 0.1 to 1 with a step of 0.1.
 The corresponding results are reported in Fig. \ref{fig:hyperparameter} (a).
 It shows that a change in the temperature parameter would slightly affect the model performance, where the optimal temperature parameter value is 0.2 for the SEED database.
-(2) We adjust the augmentation size (the ratio of the number of augmented samples to the number of original samples) from 0 to 4 in the experiment, where 0 indicates no data augmentation and 4 refers to fourfold data augmentation.
-As reported in Fig. \ref{fig:hyperparameter} (b), an increase of the augmentation size could improve the model performance; when the augmentation size reaches 2, the model performs at its optimal.
-When the augmentation size is larger than 2, the model performance decreases, indicating that a substantial number of the augmented samples might have an adverse effect on the validity and reliability of the training data.
+(2) We adjust the augmentation size (the ratio of the number of augmented samples to the number of original samples) from 0 to 5 in the experiment, where 0 indicates no data augmentation and 5 refers to fourfold data augmentation.
+As reported in Fig. \ref{fig:hyperparameter} (b), an increase in the augmentation size could improve the model performance; when the augmentation size reaches 2, the model performs at its optimal.
+When the augmentation size exceeds 4, it is evident that the EEG-Mixup augmentation begins to negatively impact the model's performance.
+It indicates that a substantial number of the augmented samples might have an adverse effect on the validity and reliability of the training data.
 This phenomenon has also been reported by other studies\cite{luo2018aug,luo2020aug}.
+In Supplementary Materials D, E, and F, we provide more sensitivity analysis on the other hyper-parameters using the same experiment setting ($N=3$), such as the number of trainable parameters, the selection of EEG frequency bands, and the initialization of dynamic thresholds.